aws-samples/sample-mediatailor-daily-report-automation/docs/INSTALLATION_GUIDE.md

 **Application Version**: Compatible with CDK 2.100.0+
 **AWS Services**: Lambda, SES, EventBridge, CloudWatch, MediaTailor

-**Note**: For production-ready solutions, consider engaging with AWS Professional Services or AWS Partners for fully supported implementations.
+**Note**: This solution is for evaluation purposes only.
+For production deployments, engage with AWS Professional Services or AWS Partners.